Kyriosity/use-dev/src/TuttiFrutti/AbcChrono/README.md

 The former is for software and the latter for its hardware.

 Exact time measurement<sup>🔬</sup> and timestamping aren't an issue for regular solutions but chronology.

 Software of the previous millennium gave literally bits for dates, thus nurturing the giant Y2K bug.
 Contemporary languages can support a vast range of past and future dates<sup>📆</sup>, but badly organize them.

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🔬</sup> <sub>Unless you need accuracy close to [physics on steroids](https://www.nobelprize.org/prizes/physics/2023/summary/).<sup>🔗</sup></sub>\
-&nbsp;&nbsp;&nbsp;&nbsp;<sup>📆</sup> <sub>Contrary to Java and astonishly C# `DateTime`supports only Common Era.</sub>
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>📆</sup> <sub> Surrending to Java (astonishly)  C# `DateTime`supports only Common Era.</sub>

 ## Framework - Theses